drewyeaton/django-sortable/readme.md

 	def authors(request):

-		# we can pass in a list of dictionaries too!
+		# we can pass in a list (or tuple) of dictionaries too!
 		author_list = Author.objects.values()

 		sortable = Sortable(author_list, (('author', 'full_name'), 'birth_date'))